Those of you who follow us on Twitter already heard that I’m up for a promotion at work.

 Because I had failed on this last and most important step: I didn’t explicitly ask.

 My leaders all agreed that I was bright and capable.
 They gave me plum assignments and heaped me with accolades.
-I was visible, appreciated, and talked-about as a key player in the department.
+I was visible, appreciated, and they talked about me as a key player in the department.
 And when they handed out management jobs, there wasn’t one for me because I didn’t freaking ask for it.

 As I’ve written before, promotions don’t come simply by virtue of being good at your current job.
 They also don’t come solely from having a good network.
 You have to have the balls to put both to work for you.
 And I’d been too timid to pull this particular trigger.
-I was now stuck reporting to the most junior manager on the team, a man whose job I’d expected to receive myself.
+I was now stuck reporting to the most junior manager on the team… a man whose job I’d expected for myself.

 Friends, in case you were wondering, it didn’t feel good!
 I can’t recommend it!

 I gave myself a few months to lick my wounds.
-Then I decided that late was better than never, and I started to reach out to each of my chosen leaders.
+Then I decided that late was better than never, so I reached out to each of my chosen leaders.
 I told the two outside my chain of command that I wanted more than what I had, and both promised to put out discrete feelers for me on other teams.
 They were my back burner strategies.

 Make your move